-In order to perform customs intermediation, intermediation for postal services ("intermediación para servicios postales") and mensajería especializada (3) (including express delivery), deposit of merchandise, transportation of merchandise under the customs control, or international cargo services, or to act as Permanent Customs Users ("Usuarios Aduaneros Permanentes") or Highly Exporting Users ("Usuarios Altamente Exportadores"), a person must be domiciled in Colombia or have a domiciled representative legally responsible for their activities in Colombia.
+In order perform customs intermediation. to intermediation for postal services ("intermediación para servicios postales") and mensajeria especializada 3 (including express delivery), deposit of merchandise, transportation of merchandise under the customs control, or international cargo services, or to act as Permanent Customs Users ("Usuarios Aduaneros Permanentes") or Exporting Users ("Usuarios Altamente Exportadores"), a person must be domiciled in Colombia or have a domiciled representative legally responsible for their activities in Colombia.

-national and international mail, and that requires the application and adoption of special procedures for the receipt, collection, and personal delivery of mail and other postal objects transported by land or air within or from the territory of Colombia.
+3 "Servicio de mensajería especializada" means the class of postal services that is supplied independently of the official postal networks for national and international mail, and that requires the application and adoption of special procedures for the receipt, collection, and personal delivery of mail and other postal objects transported by land or air within or from the territory of Colombia.